Vasileia-Apostolou/all_about_glam_blog/README.md

  3. Flash message will appear saying "Post deleted!"

 - **As a user, I want to be able to view my profile account.**
  1. Click on the "Profile" link in the navbar.

+- **As a user, I want to be able to search a post.**
+ 1. Type a word related to the post you are looking for.
+ 2. Click on the "Search" button.

  ### Manual Testing
  * I tested the registration form by creating several fake user accounts with a username, email address, password and tested the "Register" button.